OpenRA/OpenRA/README.md

 ## Modding

+* Download a copy of the [OpenRA Mod SDK](https://github.com/OpenRA/OpenRAModSDK/) to start your own mod.
+* Check the [Modding Guide](http://wiki.openra.net/Modding-Guide) to create your own classic RTS.
 * There exists an auto-generated [Trait documentation](http://wiki.openra.net/Traits) to get started with yaml files.
-* Check the [Modding Guide](http://wiki.openra.net/Modding-Guide) to create your own classic RTS.
 * Some hints on how to create new OpenRA compatible [Pixelart](http://wiki.openra.net/Pixelart).
 * Upload total conversions at [our ModDB profile](http://www.moddb.com/games/openra/mods).